Keyboard shortcuts

 Key: Propagation flag determines behavior.
 System handles idempotency automatically.

-Roster::Rosterable (Concern)
+Rosters::Rosterable (Concern)

 The Universal Roster API